Washington, D.C. Neonatal Stroke Birth Injury Lawyers

 Despite these slight differences, the effects are always the same.
 They can cause neurological issues that remain with a child for the rest of his or her life.
 When these strokes occur, parents should consult with an attorney that can determine if they have a valid birth injury claim.

 What Is a Medical Malpractice Lawsuit?

-Steps to Take if You Think You Have a Neonatal Stroke Birth Injury Case
+What Are The Steps to Take If You Think You Have a Neonatal Stroke Birth Injury Case?

 The first thing that you should do is to start documenting anything that you can remember about the symptoms your baby suffered and how your doctor responded as well as note any difficulties your child now experiences (such as difficulties with balance or speech).
 Start collecting any medical bills and documents related to the neonatal stroke.

-Get Help from an Experienced Washington, D.C., Neonatal Stroke Birth Injury Attorney
+Get Help from an Experienced Neonatal Stroke Birth Injury Lawyer in Washington, D.C.

 At The Law Offices of Michael M. Wilson M.D., J.D. & Associates, our experienced Washington, D.C. medical malpractice lawyers are here to protect your rights and help you to explore all of your legal options.
 Through the years, we have recovered more than $100 million on behalf of clients in Washington, D.C., and throughout the country.
 If you believe that your child suffered harm due to a neonatal stroke, we are here to help you.
 Call or reach us online today to learn more in a free consultation.